nimit2801/devrev-snaps-typescript-template/README.md

-## DevRev Snaps TypeScript Template
+## Best DevRev Snaps TypeScript Template

 This repository contains a template for the functions that can be deployed as part of Snap-Ins.